YiweiHou/LargePNet-for-fluorescence-image-restoration/README.md

    As an example of training on BioSR single-image super-resolution dataset:

-   Users can download our dataset file BioSR.zip, unzip it, and placed it in the Data folder
+   Users can download our dataset file BioSR.zip, unzip it, and place it in the Data folder

    In the Train_SISR.ipynb file, users only need to specify: Data_dir = r'Data\BioSR\ER\Training', then click each cell for training